rust-lang/rfcs/text/0000-rustdoc-json.md

 To provide various maps/references to items, the JSON output uses unique strings as IDs for each item.
 They happen to be the compiler internal DefId for that item, but in the JSON blob they should be treated as opaque as they aren't guaranteed to be stable across compiler invocations.
-IDs should NOT be used to link items from external crates (see [the Resolving IDs section](#resolving-ids)).
+IDs are only valid/consistent within a single JSON blob.
+They cannot be used to resolve references between the JSON output of different crates (see [the Resolving IDs section](#resolving-ids)).

 ## Crate